christinatealium/ios-library/README.md

 - 4.0.1 Fixed bug in autotracking performance optimizations, disable & enable call fixes, manual track calls firing as expected with event call type overrides

 ####Known bugs this version
-- First launch after install: lifecycle_firstlaunchdate data source value is (null) - should be date of that call
 - Call_eventtype: exception (crash) calls are reported as autotracked:false - should be true

 **********************